 This common household item can pose a deadly threat

-Although warnings have been issued about the dangers of corded window blinds for some years, with many big box stores taking the products off their shelves, a new study published in Pediatrics revealed that more than 16,000 children in the U.S. were treated for window blind-related injuries between 1990 and 2015.
+Although warnings have been issued about the dangers of corded window blinds for years, with some big box stores taking the products off their shelves, a study published in Pediatrics revealed that more than 16,000 children in the U.S. were treated for window blind-related injuries between 1990 and 2015.

 In general, children suffered minor injuries such as small cuts as a result of cord entanglement.
 However, 271 children died from window cord strangulation during the study’s time frame.
 Strangulation can occur when children innocently wrap cords around their neck or become trapped in a looped cord.

 Alix McNulty, an injury prevention coordinator at Advocate Children’s Hospital in Oak Lawn, Ill., says that parents shouldn’t only be cautious of corded blinds.